10 Places to Retire for $2,000 or Less

 Valley City, North Dakota

-• Percentage of seniors: 20.6 percent
+- Percentage of seniors: around 22 percent

-• State taxes: 0 percent to 2.5 percent income tax, no inheritance or estate tax
+- State taxes: 1.1 percent to 2.9 percent income tax, no inheritance or estate tax

 Valley City, North Dakota, sits along Interstate 94 in the southeastern part of the state, about an hour directly west of Fargo.
-There’s no doubt that Valley City is a small and somewhat remote place to live, but it’s also one of the most affordable places for retirees.
+Valley City is a small and somewhat remote place to live, but it’s also one of the most affordable places for retirees.
 It doesn’t have access to nearly as many hospitals or senior care facilities as Ada, but it still offers basic access to the services older adults need.

 » Useful Resource: Types of Senior Living and Levels of Senior Care

-The median rent in Valley City is $776 and the median mortgage payment is $849.
+The median rent in Valley City is $812, and the median mortgage payment is $1,323.
 It’s an affordable place to live, but it may not be the best option for prospective homeowners.
 What’s great about Valley City is that it’s a small, suburban city.
 It has a walkable downtown, featuring restaurants and a variety of locally owned shops.
 If you like the idea of living in a small, affordable community where you can walk down the street and wave to your neighbors, Valley City is a great option.